MA Creative Practice: Dance Professional Practice

 Prospective students in need of financial support can apply for a Gill Clarke Bursary, offered by Independent Dance and Siobhan Davies Dance through the support of the Leverhulme Trust.

-The deadline for applications for the 2017 intake is still to be confirmed, but likely to be end of June 2017.
+The deadline for applications for the MA is 9 June 2017.

 The applications for bursaries is usually the following week.

 Embodied Practice and Investigative Practice run as intensive five week blocks in the spring and summer terms, respectively.

 The pathway through the Programme comprises a taught element of four modules, and a final independent Project module.
 You will need to indicate your choice of modules on the extended application form, plus second choices in case your first choice is not available.
 Study is structured to allow the skills and experience of the individual student to flourish and for new skills and insights to be gained.

 Full descriptions of all modules are available on the Module Menu on the Trinity Laban website.